ZHIYAO1219/ORA_KG/README.md

 -    [Text correlation calculation based on passage-level event representation](https://www.researchgate.net/publication/343101905_Text_correlation_calculation_based_on_passage-level_event_representation)
 -    [Word Sense Disambiguation Based on Word Similarity Calculation Using Word Vector Representation from a Knowledge-based Graph](https://aclanthology.org/C18-1229/)
 -    [Word Sense Disambiguation based on Context Selection using Knowledge-based Word Similarity](https://zenodo.org/records/4437871#.YB0oa-gzaUk)

-**crawler module**

-**preprocessing module**

-**n-gram module**
-Text preprocessing challenge: Some phrases, such as 'machine learning' or 'data science,' are divided into two words during text preprocessing.
-Addressing this challenge requires improvements in our text preprocessing methods to ensure the accurate handling of such phrases.